joeycumines/ts-chan/README.md

 Concurrency in JavaScript, frankly, sucks.

-This module is a concerted effort to provide concurrency primitives for TypeScript/JavaScript which capture (as much of) the semantics of Go's channels as possible, while still being idiomatic to the language.
+This module is an effort to provide concurrency primitives for TypeScript/JavaScript that capture as much of the semantics of Go's channels as possible, while remaining idiomatic to the language.

 I'll be iterating on this for a few weeks, in my spare time, with the goal of a production-ready module, which can be used any JS environment, including